Tropical Pacific Drifting Buoys

 subsurface drogues attached for measuring mixed layer currents, were reporting

 from the tropical Pacific.
-In the eastern tropics at 0-4N, the drifters
+In the eastern near-equatorial at ~120W, a cluster

 a) Top: Movements of drifting buoys in the tropical Pacific Ocean.

 The linear segments of each trajectory represent a one week displacement.

 Trajectories of buoys which have lost their subsurface drogues are gray; those with

 b) Middle: Monthly mean currents calculated from all buoys 1993-2010 (gray),

 and currents measured by the drogued buoys this month (black) smoothed by an